Commercial management: Legal affairs and regulatory compliance

 Commercial management relies on legal expertise (especially commercial law) to ensure that an organization's business operations are conducted in accordance with legal requirements and comply with government rules and regulations.

 Commercial performance optimization and analysis

 Effective decision-making, planning, and process optimization are essential for improving performance in commercial operations.
 Analytical methods, such as operations research and data analysis, play a key role in this process.
 Operations research applies mathematical and statistical methods to solve business challenges.
 In a similar vein, data analysis enables managers to understand market trends, customer behavior, and risks, further enhancing decision-making and operational efficiency.

 Communication management

 Commerce is inherently a social interaction.
 In commercial activities, effective communication management is essential for fostering relationships and resolving conflicts with all stakeholders, including customers, suppliers, creditors, contractors, team members and the public.

 Contract negotiation and management

-Contract management is a process that supports commercial management by overseeing the preparation, negotiation, execution, and monitoring of legally binding agreements and associated risks.
+It is the process of managing deals and contract structuring—whether on the buy-side or sell-side, or in dealings with customers, suppliers, or partners—that supports commercial management by overseeing the stages of preparation, negotiation, execution, performance and monitoring of legally binding agreements and associated risks.